 What was your overall best memory in FBLA?

-It would probably be winning the Washington State FBLA business mascot competition.
+It would probably be winning the Washington State FBLA business math competition.
 It was definitely a surprise for me to win it, and it became a real kind of confidence booster for me as well as.
 It was the catalyst for what kicked off my next six years of FBLA and PBL involvement.
-It really wasn’t the best starting point, but it was definitely the thing that made me want to be more involved and it gave me the opportunity to have all sorts of great experiences.
+It was definitely the thing that made me want to be more involved and it gave me the opportunity to have all sorts of great experiences.
 Travel the country and meet new people.

 Do you have any advice for the common FBLA student looking to get involved on a higher level, running for national office, state office, or getting more involved in general?